Board

 Photo by Malcolm King

 Sophia Cai 蔡晨昕 is a curator and writer based in Naarm/Melbourne, Australia.
-She is the current Artistic Director of Bus Projects, one of Australia’s longest running artist-run organisations, while maintaining an independent curating and writing practice.
+She was the Artistic Director of Bus Projects in 2024, one of Australia’s longest running artist-run organisations, while maintaining an independent curating and writing practice.
 From 2020 to 2023, she taught as a lecturer at the Victorian College of Arts, University of Melbourne and Monash Art Design & Architecture, Monash University.

 Sophia’s research interests include Asian art histories, the intersections between contemporary art and craft, and feminist curatorial methodologies and community-building as forms of political resistance.
 Since 2020, Sophia has been researching the connection between fandom and curating as dual practices rooted in care.